Yann39/self-hosted/README.md

 > [!Note]
 > I used the old deprecated **iptables** to set firewall rules, but you may better use **nftables** which is the successor to iptables

+`%1` is a placeholder for the network interface connected to the WireGuard container, so here `wg0`.
+`eth+` is a pattern used in iptables to match network interfaces that start with the prefix `eth`, so it matches our 2 virtual interfaces.

 The first 2 rules allow packets to be forwarded between interfaces, for traffic originating from the WireGuard interface `wg0` (rule 1), and heading out of `wg0` (rule 2).
 These two rules allow forwarding so every traffic going in or out of the WireGuard interface can be forwarded (routed).
-The last rule translates incoming IPs to the IP on every `eth` interface, so basically NAT.
+The last rule translates incoming IPs to the IP on every `eth` interface, so basically **NAT**.

-`%1` is a placeholder for the network interface connected to the WireGuard container, so here `wg0`.
-`eth+` is a pattern used in iptables to match network interfaces that start with the prefix `eth`, so it matches our 2 virtual interfaces.

 You can see that iptables are applied by running :